Threat Assessment Team (TAT)

 College units should consult with the TAT Chair and the person designated with primary assessment responsibility about convening the TAT.
 All medium risk situations that do not have a special TAT meeting shall be reviewed at the next general TAT meeting.

 A referral to Public Safety is required.
 Public Safety will conduct a risk reduction meeting with the victim.
-Women's Center must be involved in situations of domestic abuse, stalking, or sexual abuse.
+Gender Equity Center must be involved in situations of domestic abuse, stalking, or sexual abuse.

 Notify appropriate local law enforcement agencies.